 With only two full days to explore Porto, we had to prioritize seeing the city over exploring its lovely surrounding area.

 But alas, I suppose it’s always nice to leave something for the next visit.
 That way you just have to come back, right?

-It’s the perfect place to begin our Portuguese journey and I hope we’ll someday get to return to tackle those sights that we missed and sip a little more port from a terrace.
+It’s the perfect place to begin our Portuguese journey and I hope we’ll someday get to return to tackle those sights that we missed.
+And sip a little more port from a beautiful terrace.